-All supervised visitation providers shall comply with the requirements and qualifications outlined in California Rules of Court, rule 5.20 prior to the commencement of any supervised visitation.
+All supervised visitation providers shall comply with the requirements and qualifications outlined in CRC 5.20 prior to the commencement of any supervised visitation.
 Failure to comply with these requirements shall be grounds for disqualification to act as a supervised visitation provider.